DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Experiments

 We also evaluate our models on pose prediction using visual and inertial sensor data.
 This experiment is conducted in scenarios of prediction with visual-only observations, inertial-only observations and no observations, in which all models are given a sequence of 5 images for initialisation and need to predict the next 5 poses.

-As can be seen in Table \ref{tab: vio prediction}, our models including deterministic and Dirichlet approaches, greatly outperform the comparable LSTM approaches.
-When no input is available, the Dirichlet model shows better performance than other approaches.
-This is consistent with the results in visual pose prediction, and validates that the model stability will allow more accurate long term prediction.
+As can be seen in Table \ref{tab: vio prediction}, our models including deterministic and Dirichlet approaches, greatly outperform the comparable LSTM {and ``LSTM+Attention"} approaches. {When no input is available, although attention mechanism improves the prediction performance over LSTM, our DynaNet still outperforms this ``LSTM+attention" baseline.
+Specifically, the Dirichlet model shows better performance than all other approaches.} This is consistent with the results in visual pose prediction, and validates that the model stability will allow more accurate long term prediction.

-Figure \ref{fig: turning prediction inertial} plots the predicted trajectories with only inertial data, when no visual observation is given.
-Clearly, our models are capable of predicting future pose evolution accurately and robustly.
+Figure \ref{fig: turning inertial good} and \ref{fig: turning inertial bad} plot the predicted trajectories with only inertial data, when no visual observation is given.
+Clearly, in the good case our models are capable of predicting future pose evolution accurately and robustly.
 We note that robust fusion is important for safe operation with missing sensor inputs e.g. for self-driving cars.
+In the bad case, though the results are not desirable, the motion predictions still indicate the tendency of turning.